 And the two who did use their money?
-Well, they doubled their investment almost effortlessly.
-The reality is that Word and Sacrament ministry - the simple act of sharing the Gospel and growing the Kingdom of God - it's really not that hard.
+Well, they doubled their investment almost effortlessly, it seems.
+The reality is that Word and Sacrament ministry - the simple act of sharing the Gospel and letting the Holy Spirit do His work - it's really not that hard.

 We just have to try.
-We just have to do something with this gift that God has given us.
+We just have to do something with this gift that God has given to us.
 And the profit will come.
 And even if it's somehow a bad investment.
 Even if our attempt is a complete and utter failure, we've still been more faithful to our master than those who would hide it under a rock.
+Because we understand who our master is.
+We understand that our master is not a hard man that we need to fear.
+But rather a kind and generous Lord who always forgives.